st-one-io/node-red-contrib-opc-da/README.md

 node-red-contrib-opc-da is an OPC-DA compatible node for Node-RED that allow interaction with remote OPC-DA servers.
 Currently only reading and browsing operations are supported.

+This node was created by [Smart-Tech](https://netsmarttech.com/) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.

 ## Table of Contents

 - [Install](#install)